-The mountains are captivating, inspiring, but also deadly.
-While it’s generally safe to explore the hills with the right preparation, there are a lot of easy mistakes that quickly lead to disaster.
-Our brains are really good at leading us into poor decisions, especially when we’re dealing with 30% less oxygen than normal.
+While the mountains inspire and invigorate thousands, they also maim or kill many who climb their ridges and summit their peaks.
+While it’s generally safe to explore the backcountry with the proper preparation, there are a lot of easy mistakes that quickly lead to disaster.
+Our brains are really good at leading us to poor decisions, especially when we’re dealing with 30% less oxygen than usual.
 Here are five mistakes you should avoid when spending time in the mountains.

 1) Don’t use Shortcuts – They do not exist.